DP-Tech1324/realtorarena/README.md

 - shadcn-ui
 - Tailwind CSS

+## Booking

+Users can schedule consultations directly from the `/booking` page.
+The form uses a calendar and time picker for selecting a preferred appointment slot.
+Submissions are stored in Supabase and double-booking is automatically prevented.

+### Booking API

+`POST /bookings`

+Fields:

+- `name` – customer name
+- `email` – contact email
+- `phone` – optional phone number
+- `date` – appointment date (YYYY-MM-DD)
+- `time` – appointment time slot

+If a booking already exists for the given date and time, the API returns an error.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/54e95f63-a5c2-4a7a-830e-278cae2d1ce2) and click on Share -> Publish.